14-year-old excels in college classes in VSU’s dual enrollment program

 Fisher Lee is from Baxley.

-“I feel very fortunate to have this type of advancements,” said Lee.
+“I feel very fortunate to have this type of advancement,” said Lee.

 He is a freshman in high school and taking five classes at VSU.